umihoshijima/umihoshijima.github.io/_pages/r_ucsb_2019/workshop1_pt1.md

 If you do all of this data formatting, calculation, plotting, and stats in a `programming language`, it is automatically keeping a track of everything you are doing.
 Every line of code is a "step" between your raw data and your result!

 More and more journals nowadays expect that your programming code and your raw data are made available online.
 This means that even Scientific programming isn't just for quantitative biologists anymore!
-Power to the people!
+Go us!

+## Familiarizing yourself with R Studio

+R studio adds extra usability to R by showing you what's going on in one handy window.
+4 panes show you your script (the text document), the R console (the R code running), the environment (what R sees), and the files/output (what goes in/out). we will be using this throughout the lesson.

+> Tip: To run code from your script. highlight and hit control-enter (command-enter on mac).
+Or, to run a whole line, put your cursor on the line and hit that key combo.

 ## Starting with variables